-It is no accident or coincidence that Jesus goes out to pray in dark, desolate places.
+It is no accident or coincidence that Jesus goes out to pray in these desolate places.
 Away from the cities and villages.
 Away from the noise and confusion of people’s day to day lives.
 Away from the world’s illumination.

 This is where Jesus talks most intimately to his Father.

 Talking to the Father is something that we, by nature, do not do.
-Because the dark is, for us, a result of our sins.
+This is because we lack light – true light – as a result of our sins.
 And our sins separated us from God.
 We cannot approach him to talk to him.

 In our sins we can only stumble around in the dark.
 And that is a dangerous thing to do.

-And Jesus knew this.
-Jesus loves you and me and knew that we were condemned to the outer darkness where there is weeping and gnashing of teeth, he came to do something about it.
+However, Jesus knew this.
+And because Jesus loves you and me and knew that we were condemned to the outer darkness where there is weeping and gnashing of teeth, he came to do something about it.